kiboschool/course-industry-experience-1/src/lessons/application-materials/resume.md

 That's ok!
 It's expected that you won't have much experience at the beginning of your career.
 Even if you don’t have an extensive work history, you may have done volunteer, community service, and other projects that show your strengths.
 Extracurricular activities can also tell recruiters that you’re driven, ambitious, and actively involved in your community.
 If you have fewer than 3 past work experiences, you may add volunteer or university projects.
 You may also use those projects if they are particularly relevant.

-#### Tips for writing an effective experience section

-- **Start with your most recent experience.** Your most recent experience is the most relevant to your current job search, so it should be listed first.
+When writing bullet points for your experience

+#### Use strong action verbs and explain how you did the work
-- **Use strong action verbs.** The video calls these "power verbs."
-They help convey what you accomplished _and_ are easier to read and more concise .
-For example, instead of saying "I was responsible for developing marketing campaigns," say "Developed marketing campaigns that increased website traffic by 20%."
+The video calls these "power verbs."
+They help convey what you accomplished _and_ are easier to read and more concise.

+🛑 As an intern at the company, I completed many mission-critical features in the UI

+✅ Built a user login integration with Facebook that increased sign-ups by 20%

+🛑 Helped the office become more efficient by going paperless

+✅ Implemented an electronic ticketing system which sped up operations and reduced ticketing errors

-- **Show impact and quantify your results.** You need to explain why your work matters.
+#### Show impact and quantify your results
+Explain _why_ your work matters.
 Whenever possible, quantify the results of your work.

+🛑 I increased sales

-This will help potential employers see the impact you have made in previous roles.
-For example, instead of saying "I increased sales," say "I increased sales by 15% in my first year."
+✅ I increased sales by 15% in my first year

-#### Good
-Built a user login integration with Facebook that increased sign-ups by 20%

-#### Bad
-I was an intern and completed many mission-critical features in the UI

-#### Good
-Implemented an electronic ticketing system which sped up operations and reduced ticketing errors

-#### Bad
-Helped the office become more efficient by going paperless
+🛑 I was responsible for developing marketing campaigns

+✅ Developed marketing campaigns that increased website traffic

+### Include additional information
+- Add a list of relevant technical skills (e.g., programming languages) and tools you are comfortable with
+- If you have relevant certifications and trainings, add them
+- Optionally, you may add languages you speak and your interests/hobb

+### Add your summary
+Once you have finished adding all of the sections, update the summary.

+### Trim as needed